-Karen Lucas is Professor of Transport and Social Analysis at the Institute for Transport Studies at the University of Leeds (UK).
-She has been a social researcher of transport for 20 years with a specialist interest in the interactions between transport poverty and social deprivation.
-She is considered a world leader for her contribution to research into the role of transport and social exclusion and has published extensively on this topic.
+Karen Lucas is Professor of Transport and Social Analysis at the Institute for Transport Studies at the University of Leeds, United Kingdom, She has been a social researcher of transport for 20 years with a special interest in the interactions between transport poverty and social deprivation.

-Institute for Transport Studies, University of Leeds, UK
+Institute for Transport Studies, University of Leeds, United Kingdom

 Associate Professor of Transport Planning, Faculty of Architecture and Town Planning, Technion - Israel Institute of Technology, Haifa, Israel

 Floridea Di Ciommo is researcher and co-director of cambiaMO-changing Mobility.
 She coordinated the Transport and Equity Analysis - COST Action and has contributed to research on the nexus between travel behavior, equity and gender issues.
 She also regularly teaches and supervises PhD and M.Sc. students in Spain and France.

 cambiaMO, Research & Innovation for changing MObility, Madrid, Spain.